grame-cncm/faustwebsite/download.md

 ### Embedded Faust compilers ###
 Several embedded Faust compilers are available thanks to libfaust and LLVM (the technology also used in FaustLive), in particular:

-+ [Faustgen 1.03 for Max/MSP on Mac](https://sourceforge.net/projects/faudiostream/files/faustgen-1.03-LLVM-3.4.mxo.zip/download), allows you to edit, compile and run Faust code from within Max/MSP.
++ [Faustgen 1.06 for Max/MSP on Mac (64 bits) and Windows (32 bits)](https://sourceforge.net/projects/faudiostream/files/faustgen-1.06.zip/download), allows you to edit, compile and run Faust code from within Max/MSP.
-+ [Faustgen 0.87 for Max/MSP on Windows](http://sourceforge.net/projects/faudiostream/files/faustgen-0.87.tgz/download), allows you to edit, compile and run Faust code from within Max/MSP.
++ [Older faustgen 0.87 for Max/MSP on  Mac (64/32 bits) and Windows (32 bits)](http://sourceforge.net/projects/faudiostream/files/faustgen-0.87.tgz/download), allows you to edit, compile and run Faust code from within Max/MSP.
 + [Faust for Processing on Mac](https://sourceforge.net/projects/faudiostream/files/faustProcessing.zip/download) allows you to embed Faust code into your Processing code.
 Use the power of Processing to build awesome user interfaces to control the audio part!

 Please note that Faust can also be used from [Csound6](http://www.youtube.com/watch?v=y8Hjl_LHHU4) and an experimental version of [Antescofo](https://www.youtube.com/watch?v=HFTw387rJto).